 Forget the Seine.
 The hip, trendy, and cool district of Canal Saint-Martin can be found to the North East of the city in the 10th arrondissement.
 Home to oodles of street art and plenty of quirky bars, this is where the locals come to hang out.

-Highlights of this area include plenty of pretty corners and bridges you can meander over to see another side of the water.
+Other attractions include plenty of pretty corners and bridges you can meander over to see another side of the water.
 Though the area is, of course, free to visit, if you want to splurge a little, then you might want to consider booking a River Seine Cruise from Parc de la Villette.

 #18 Admire the best of Parisian monuments from the banks of the River Seine